Custer of the West: Production

-In the mid 1960s 20th Century Fox announced plans to make a film about Custer called The Day Custer Fell, directed by Fred Zinnemann, with Robert Shaw among the actors considered to play the title role.
-It was cancelled on grounds of cost.
+In the mid-1960s, 20th Century-Fox announced plans to produce a film about Custer, called The Day Custer Fell.
+It had been developed by producer David Weisbat and was to be written by Wendell Mayes.
+Fred Zinnemann was to direct, with Robert Shaw among the actors considered to play the title role.
+Mayes recalled, "One of the things that was going to be marvelous in it was: the battle occurred on June 25th, 1876 ... the first part of the film would be fairly standard-size film, but on that day, in the middle of the film, the screen would begin to open until you're in Cinemascope for the rest of the picture."
+The project was cancelled on the grounds of cost.

-Producer Philip Yordan decided to make his own Custer movie and hired Bernard Gordon and Julian Zimet to write a script.
+Producer Philip Yordan decided to develop his own Custer film, and hired Bernard Gordon and Julian Zimet to write a script.
 According to Zimet, "The original brief was to turn out a typical Western sainted hero martyr script, which Gordon and I duly delivered.
 But Robert Shaw figured he would make it over to suit himself.
 Which he did.
 He turned Custer into a sadist of Shakespearean depth."

 According to Bernard Gordon, "Production stumbled along on Custer as Julian and I tried to give the Indians a fair shake.
 Robert Shaw was helpful.
 A bright man and a fine writer, he approved of our point of view of that the Indians were victims right to the end.
 He even wrote one speech for Custer… that made this point sharply."

-Yordan said he needed a known star (Shaw) and director (Siodmak) to raise the funds to make the movie.
+Yordan said he needed a known star (Shaw) and director (Siodmak) to raise the funds to produce the film.